sfeeser/genesys/docs/cobra_commands.md

 **Stage 3: The Verify**
 - **Purpose:** To ensure the engine’s internal "Truth" matches physical reality and to detect Genome Drift.
 - **What it does:** It compares the stored genome against the current codebase to identify any unauthorized changes.
 - **Mechanism:** Calculates a Logic Hash based on AST structure for every node and compares it to the stored value.
 Ignores cosmetic changes.
-After `hydrate`, it confirms that new nodes were correctly reconciled by enrich.
+After Stage 8 (The Skeleton), it confirms that new nodes were correctly reconciled by enrich.
 - **Destructive?** **No**.

 **Stage 4: Structural Mapping (graph)**